 Example benefits of VoIP installation

-Feature | Benefit for Small Businesses |
+| Feature | Benefit for Small Businesses |

-Lower costs | Reduce line rental and call charges |
+| Lower costs | Reduce reliance on legacy line rental and simplify call management |

-Flexibility | Make and receive calls from anywhere |
+| Flexibility | Make and receive calls from the office, at home, or on mobile devices |

-Scalability | Add users or lines as your business grows |
+| Scalability | Add users, numbers, or features as your business grows |

-Advanced features | Call recording, auto-attendant, video conferencing |
+| Advanced features | Call recording, auto-attendant, voicemail-to-email, reporting, and video conferencing |

 Common Questions About the PSTN Switch-Off